Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 0.970a

+Haven't tested it yet.
+Full stall might be easy in this rule and further restrictions are called for if it is true.

 Same with one-trick pony rules except one skill clause, where "every unit may only equip one skill" is changed to "every unit may only equip two skills".

 - **Spell Clause**